walterhiggins/ScriptCraft/docs/API-Reference.md

 console.
 Aliases will not be able to avail of command autocompletion (pressing the TAB key will have no effect).

-## chat Plugin

-This plugin lets players choose a text color to use when chatting.
-Players can list colors by typing...

-    /jsp list_colors

-... and can set the color to use when chatting by typing...

-    /jsp chat_color {color}

-... where {color} is one of the following colors...

- * black
- * blue
- * darkgreen
- * darkaqua
- * darkred
- * purple
- * gold
- * gray
- * darkgray
- * indigo
- * brightgreen
- * aqua
- * red
- * pink
- * yellow
- * white

-This plugin's source code is useful to study because it is short and demonstrates use of the `plugin()`, and `command()` functions, persistence and event handling.

 ## Classroom Plugin

 The `classroom` object contains a couple of utility functions for use